Novianaghovin/TIC2601/README.md

 GUIDE TO VIEW MY CHALLENGES WEB UI
 -
 1) On your terminal type >**git status** -> check which branch are u on, if its not my branch , then use **git checkout For-yk-test** to move to my branch
+**ELSE** you can download my code and just follow step 3 - 5

-3) Open up 2 terminals tab side by side preferably, one of the terminal you type **>cd public** the other terminal you type **>cd my-app**
+4) Open up 2 terminals tab side by side preferably, one of the terminal you type **>cd public** the other terminal you type **>cd my-app**

-4) For the 'public' terminal, you type >**node server.js** to start the backend service
+5) For the 'public' terminal, you type >**node server.js** to start the backend service
-5) For the 'my-app' terminal, you type >**npm start** to start the react js service -> it will open up the challenges web UI automatically
+6) For the 'my-app' terminal, you type >**npm start** to start the react js service -> it will open up the challenges web UI automatically

 LOGS